feiyoung/PRECAST/README.md

 # NEWs

+PRECAST version 1.7 (2025-08-31)
+* Improve the computational efficiency in Cpp and initialization method.
+Now, our algorithm supports both "kmeans" and "mclust" initialization schemes.

 PRECAST version 1.6.5 (2024-03-19)
-* Update the email adress of maintainer.
+* Update the email address of maintainer.

 PRECAST version 1.6.4 (2024-01-24)
 * Update `IntegrateSpaData()` to make it able to remove unwanted variations for all genes rather than only variable genes.